IOTechSystems/integration-test/docs/How-to-run-blackbox-testing.rst

     │ average response time: 6ms                    │
     └───────────────────────────────────────────────┘

-So after deploy services, we can test service's API by the command:
+After deploying services, we can test the service's API using the following commands:

 ======================  ======================
 Testservice             command